BYLAWS OF THE ARTHROSCOPY ASSOCIATION OF NORTH AMERICA

 - Nominating Committee.
 There shall be a Nominating Committee which shall be composed of the Immediate Past President of the association who shall serve as Chairman of the Committee, two (2) members appointed by the President and approved by the Board of Directors, and four (4) additional members to be elected by the membership at the first business session of the annual meeting of the association.
 The previous Chairman of the Nominating Committee shall be a non-voting member of the next Committee.
 The Nominating Committee shall present its nominations for the directors and officers of the Association who are scheduled to be elected to the membership at the second business session of the annual meeting of the association.
 Nominations for each director and officer to be elected may also be made from the floor at such meeting by any duly qualified voting member of the association.
 Nominations may also be made by the Board of Directors.
 Upon presentation of their recommendations to the Board and membership, the term of each member of the Nominating Committee shall expire.
 With the exception of the Past President, no person shall be eligible to serve on the Nominating Committee for two (2) years in succession.
 Only Active members are eligible to serve on the Nominating Committee.

 - Finance Committee.
-There shall be a Finance Committee which will be composed of the President, Treasurer, First Vice President, and Second Vice President of the Association, two (2) members of the Board of Directors who shall be appointed byt the President, and representation from the AANA Education Foundation subject to approval by the AANA Board of Directors.
+There shall be a Finance Committee which will be composed of the President, Treasurer, First Vice President, and Second Vice President of the Association, two (2) members of the Board of Directors who shall be appointed by the President, the Development Committee Chair and representation from the AANA Education Foundation subject to approval by the AANA Board of Directors.
 The Finance Committee shall prepare, for approval by the Board of Directors, an annual budget for the association and shall make recommendations for financing the long-range plans of the association.
 The Finance Committee shall recommend to the Board of Directors the amounts to be established for annual dues for each membership category of the association and shall perform such other duties as from time to time may be assigned to the Committee by the Board of Directors.
+In addition, the Finance Committee shall have responsibility for the oversight of the AANA and AANA Education Foundation’s investment strategy and policies.
+This will include but not be limited to management and oversight of the investment manager and the investments of AANA and the AANA Education Foundation.

 - Bylaws Committee.
 There shall be a Bylaws Committee which shall be composed of at least five (5) members, appointed by the President, subject to the approval of the Board of Directors.
 This Committee shall review and recommend bylaw amendments to the Board of Directors and review amendments when made in accordance with these Bylaws.